mlabonne/llm-course/README.md

 * **Full fine-tuning**: Full fine-tuning refers to training all the parameters in the model.
 It is not an efficient technique, but it produces slightly better results.
 * [**LoRA**](https://arxiv.org/abs/2106.09685): A parameter-efficient technique (PEFT) based on low-rank adapters.
 Instead of training all the parameters, we only train these adapters.
 * [**QLoRA**](https://arxiv.org/abs/2305.14314): Another PEFT based on LoRA, which also quantizes the weights of the model in 4 bits and introduce paged optimizers to manage memory spikes.
+Combine it with [Unsloth](https://github.com/unslothai/unsloth) to run it efficiently on a free Colab notebook.
 * **[Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl)**: A user-friendly and powerful fine-tuning tool that is used in a lot of state-of-the-art open-source models.
 * [**DeepSpeed**](https://www.deepspeed.ai/): Efficient pre-training and fine-tuning of LLMs for multi-GPU and multi-node settings (implemented in Axolotl).